 Online Home Food Preservation

-It is important for individuals to stay up to date on the latest research for home food preservation, recipes and processing times, as they are constantly under review and updated.
-Michigan State University Extension’s Online Home Food Preservation course is a self-paced program that instructs up to date science-based recommended methods for safe home food preservation, regardless of a person’s experience with preserving foods.
+It is important to stay up to date on the latest research for safe home food preservation including approved methods, recipes and processing times, as they are reviewed and updated.
+Michigan State University Extension’s Online Home Food Preservation course is a self-paced program that provides up to date research-based recommendations for safe home food preservation, regardless of your experience with preserving foods.

-Online Home Food Preservation course will help home food preservers avoid dangerous, life-threatening contamination of foods.
+The Online Home Food Preservation course will help home food preservers avoid dangerous, life-threatening contamination of preserved foods.
 Individuals will feel confident in processing their produce and feeding their families safe, healthy foods.
-Home food preservation stimulates the local economy by encouraging locally grown and purchased foods and for individuals and families to grow their own gardens.
+Home food preservation cuts down on food waste, encourages gardening as a way to stay active, allows you to have control over the ingredients and preparation of your own food and stimulates the local economy by supporting locally grown foods for individuals and families.

-The course includes a variety of preservation methods and skills from drying foods using a dehydrator, to freezing and blanching which requires little time or equipment, to a more advanced pressure canning.
-Each of the seven segments discusses the equipment and tools needed to safely processing foods.
+The course includes a variety of home food preservation methods from blanching and freezing which requires little time or equipment to drying foods using a dehydrator, to a more advanced pressure canning.
+Each of the seven segments discusses the equipment, tools and resources needed to safely preserve food at home.

 Lesson topics Include: